laurent409/CloudBox/README.md

 #### Return
 This API will return to you a String which give you your transaction status or an error report.

-### - Download a zip file (POST Method)
+### - Download a zip-file (POST Method)

 #### URI
-You can download specific file from your container using this URI :
+You can download a specific zip-file from your container using this URI :

 `/Service1.svc/{container}/download-zip`

 #### Specifications
-You have to specify the container in the URI which you want to upload a zip file.
+You have to specify the container in the URI which you want to upload a zip-file.
 You have to pass a JSON too for giving some descriptions of your zip to download :

 ```